alexandrosfloros/Combinational-Logic/README.md

 # Motivation

 The idea behind this project came during my revision for a digital electronics exam.
 Quite often, the problems encountered involved tedious, time-consuming calculations and observations, which often had to be checked multiple times to ensure there were no errors.
-After successfully making a script to read boolean expressions and build a truth table, this small experimental project expanded to a user-friendly GUI application with multiple functionalities, accepting a variety of user inputs.
+After successfully making a script to read Boolean expressions and build a truth table, this small experimental project expanded to a user-friendly GUI application with multiple functionalities, accepting a variety of user inputs.
 Unfortunately, it was finished shortly after the exams had ended!

 # Features